ocaml/ocaml.org/data/tutorials/getting-started/gs_02_fst_program.md

 My name is Minimo
 ```

 Note that `minimo.exe` is not a file name.
-This is how Dune is told to compile the `minimo.ml` file using OCaml's _binary_ compiler, because it also has a second one: the _byte code_ compiler.
+This is how Dune is told to compile the `minimo.ml` file using OCaml's native compiler instead of the bytecode compiler.
+As a fun fact, note that an empty file is valid OCaml syntax, you can use that to reduce `minimo` even more; of course it will not display anything, but it will be a valid project.

 ## Conclusion